Richard Billingham discusses his debut feature Ray & Liz, which viscerally recreates some of his own memories growing up in 1970s’ Birmingham.

 7R: The actors are playing real people.
 How did you help them do that?

-In the film I’ve got audio tapes, and I’m taping things.
+In the film, I’m there as a child and I’ve got audio tapes, I’m taping things.
 I still have about 20 audio tapes that I made when I was a kid, and I could play these to the actors, as well.
 The actor that played Lol, once he heard the way Lol always repeats himself, he didn’t feel strange about doing that anymore, because he knew it existed.
 He knew someone could actually be like that!
 Hearing someone else do it gave him the confidence to do it himself.

 7R: Would you call this movie a fiction film, or do you not care about those labels?
 Would you ever make a totally fictional film?